Tuesday, 21 October 2014

 The Curse of Frankenstein

-Dreary parlour intrigue enlivened by Peter Cushing's reptilian Baron.
-Terence Fisher and Jimmy Sangster's Frankenstein is a cold-blooded man-child who grew up wealthy and, therefore, indulged.
-He treats the people in his life like possessions: poured over when they have value, discarded when they don't.
-Sangster's screenplay for The Curse of Frankenstein introduces duplicity and psychosis to the Baron's actions.
-He uses his steely, detached, determination to go shopping amongst his social circle, selecting prize body parts to build his idea of a perfect man.
+A dreary parlour intrigue enlivened by Peter Cushing's reptilian Baron.
+Director Terence Fisher's Frankenstein is a cold-blooded man-child who grew up wealthy and, therefore, indulged.
+He treats the people in his life like possessions, pouring over when they have value to him and then discarding them when they don't.
+Jimmy Sangster's screenplay for The Curse of Frankenstein introduces duplicity and a calculating sort of psychosis to the Baron's actions.
+He uses his steely, detached determination to go shopping amongst his social circle, selecting prize body parts to build his idea of a perfect man.
 Unfortunately, the Monster's brain is damaged between cadavers.
-Christopher Lee's stiff reanimated highwayman has but two gears - cowering and homicidal.
+Christopher Lee's stiff reanimated highwayman therefore has but two gears - cowering or homicidal.

 No comments: